bathiya-94/Collusive-Trader-Group-Finder/README.md

-Project
+# Project  - Collusive Traders
 Stock markets facilitate trading of company stocks among market participants (i.e., traders) at an agreed price.
 Market participants are allowed to submit their buy/sell interests (i.e., orders) to the stock market and the stock market matches these buy/sell orders based on their interested buying/selling price (simplest scenario).
 The given Trades.csv file contains a set of trades done by multiple traders on multiple stocks in a stock market.
-1. Use suitable unsupervised learning techniques with necessary justifications to identify both outlier trades (i.e., traded quantities) and traders in one selected stock in the given dataset.
+> Use suitable unsupervised learning techniques with necessary justifications to identify both outlier trades (i.e., traded quantities) and traders in one selected stock in the given dataset.
-2. Also explain and implement an approach that can be used to identify collusive trader groups in the full dataset.
+> Also explain and implement an approach that can be used to identify collusive trader groups in the full dataset.